mozartmuhammad/be-test-brick/README.md

 ## Running

-To create the database the project, run the following command:
+To create the database, run the following command:

 ```
 docker-compose up
 ```

-To create the database the project, run the following command:
+To create the app, run the following command:

 ```
 make run